 On Britain's busy roads, cyclists are incredibly vulnerable.
 Not only can drivers often fail to leave room or pay sufficient attention, potholes pose an ever-increasing risk of injury.
-So if you have been injured while cycling, you may be entitled to make a cycling accident compensation claim.
+So if you have been injured while cycling, you may be entitled to make a bicycle accident compensation claim.

 Cyclists are among some of the most vulnerable road users.
 In September 2023, GOV.UK released a report on the number of reported pedal cyclist accidents in Great Britain in 2022 that had resulted in injuries.
 They confirmed that: